10 Benefits of Divorce Mediation vs. Litigation: A Co-Parenting Counselor’s Perspective

 Photo of kids in rainboots holding hands.
 Are you struggling with the best option for your divorce?
 Sparrow Counseling in Birmingham, AL is providing a coparenting counselors perspective on divorce mediation vs litigation.

-You have to co-parent forever.
-FOREVER.
-Research has shown that mediation does a far better job of preserving your relationship with your former spouse, which is in the best interest of your children.
 Dr. Emery, a Professor of Psychology and Director of the Center for Children, Families, and the Law at the University of Virginia did a 12-year study on the effects of mediation versus litigation on families.
 His results were astounding!
 (Click here to read more about the study.)
-He found that non-residential parents (meaning the children who do not primarily live with this parent) actually end up spending more quality time with their children than those who pursued litigation!
+He found that non-residential parents (the children who do not primarily live with this parent) spend more quality time with their children than those who pursued litigation!
 Below is a chart of his findings.
-You can see that these parents were engaged in everyday life with their kids like discussing problems and being involved in significant events.
+You can see that these parents were engaged in everyday life with their kids like discussing problems and participating in significant events.

 mediation_study_chart_nonres